Games and Simulations

-Lean, Agile and User Focused
+Lean, Agile, User Focused Game Design

 We developed the Game Design Canvas for our own work but it’s become bigger than that.
 We organized a series of game design workshops with the New York Game Based Learning Meetup, and have been engaged by several companies to facilitate game jams with their subject matter and product development experts, and there’s a very good chance we can help you, too.

-Frequently asked questions about Game Design Canvas
+Game Design Canvas FAQ